 - Adjusted Bounce Rate

-- + Various options that Google Analytics gives to us.
+- + Various options that Google Analytics gives to us

 Before checking out GA panel I’d recommend to start with the formulation of the questions that you want to ask.
 You might want to track mobile usability, or conversion rates into the certain goals, or the percentage of the referral traffic, or the percentage of Spanish speaking users if you need to justify the localization of the website.
+If you are interested in SEO aspect of marketing, then you will find this article usefull.

-Metrics for a mail list
+Metrics for a Mail List

 Mail list indicators based on the process map: